 Skills development is viewed as a strategic and business imperative.
 The Group recognises that diversity will enable management to use differing skills, expertise and cultures to enhance our ability to provide proper employee succession and deliver sustained growth of the Group into the future.
-Skills development, having remained static during the restructuring phases of the Group is now considered of key importance and initiatives are currently under way to formalise both internal and external training and development programs.
-The current financial year saw the formation of the Nu-World School of Excellence which is now actively educating selected employees as well as unemployed individuals.
+Skills development, is considered of key importance and initiatives are currently under way to formalise both internal and external training and development programs.
+The Nu-World School of Excellence, having been established in 2013, now actively educates selected employees as well as unemployed individuals.